 The initial Cosmetic Consultation is an important step in the process of considering plastic surgery.

-All of us at the Center for Plastic & Cosmetic Surgery, Inc. are committed to helping you become well informed about the actual process of preparing for and recovering from cosmetic surgery.
+We are committed to helping you become well informed about the actual process of preparing for and recovering from cosmetic surgery.

 Please feel free to ask questions and let us know how we can help you.